Urigo/graphql-modules/docs/getting-started.md

 });
 ```

-`GraphQLApp` manages your module, GraphQL schema, resolver, context building and the communication between your modules.
+`GraphQLApp` manages your module, GraphQL schema, resolvers, context building and the communication between your modules.

-Great, so now you have a ready-to-use `GraphQLApp` instance.
+So now you have a ready-to-use `GraphQLApp` instance.
 Go ahead and create your first `GraphQLModule`.